dwillis/wbb/ncaa/extraction_prompt.md

   - "graduated from Kentucky in 1994"
   - "2025 graduate of East Tennessee State"
   - "completed her time at CSU" (may require inferring from context)

+### For Playing Career:
+- Only add an object if the coach played basketball
+- List playing career in reverse chronological order (most recent team first)
+- Extract years from phrases like:
+  - "from 2014-18" → start_year: 2014, end_year: 2018
+  - "previous nine seasons" (requires context calculation)
+  - "enters her second season in 2025-26" → start_year: 2024
+- If no playing history, return an empty array

 ## Examples